Call Us

 The effects of alcohol on PTSD symptoms

-While someone may use alcohol to distract themselves from their PTSD, it can make the stress and memories more difficult to deal with in the long term.
+While someone may use alcohol to distract themselves from their PTSD, it can make the stress and memories more difficult to deal with in the long-term.

 A person with PTSD may also use alcohol to fall asleep at night and reduce their nightmares.
-However, alcohol reduces deep sleep and a person can start to withdraw at night if they have built up a tolerance.
+However, alcohol reduces deep sleep and a person can start to withdraw at night if they've built up a tolerance.
 This lack of good quality sleep can then impact a person’s emotions and ability to function, leaving them irritable, erratic, anxious and low, and causing them to be forgetful, make more mistakes and think slower.

 Alcohol use can lead to dependency